sharpie7/BeebFpga_MiSTer/Readme.md

 An experiment in building a BBC Micro MiSTer core by using the [official core](https://github.com/MiSTer-devel/BBCMicro_MiSTer) harness with the updates in the [BeebFPGA](https://github.com/hoglet67/BeebFpga) emulation.
 The BeebFPGA is actively maintained and incorporates a range of improvements to the emulation over the official MiSTer Core.

 This core supports the original features of the MiSTer core:
-- BBC Model B and Master 128
+- BBC Model B and Master 128 emulation
 - Correct CPU for each model for best compatibility: 6502 for BBC Model B, 65C02 for Master 128
 - Optional co-processor module with 65C02
 - Support Secondary SD card as well as images on Primary SD card